-If you are worried about online abuse or the way someone is communicating online, you can contact CEOP’s Child Protection Advisors directly by clicking the link below:
+If you are worried about online abuse or the way someone is communicating online, you can contact CEOP’s Child Protection Advisors directly by button

 A recent Ofsted review of 32 schools and colleges raised concerns about the prevalence of peer on peer sexual harassment in young people’s lives, including online.
 You can find advice on this issue in this guide for parents and carers from the Internet Watch Foundation.

 Being confident and secure about your child’s online usage is a concern for all parents.
 In order to help and support you with this please access these websites.
 They are full of useful information that you as parents can use to support you when working with your child to use the internet safely and securely.

 Below are some online resources to support with talking about issues relating to online safety at home:

 Childnet has grouped potential online risks into the following 4 categories:

 Children need to be aware of the impact that their online activity can have on both themselves and other people, and the digital footprint that they create on the internet.
 It’s easy to feel anonymous online and it’s important that children are aware of who is able to view, and potentially share, the information that they may have posted.
 When using the internet, it’s important to keep personal information safe and not share it with strangers.
 Encourage your child to be respectful and responsible when communicating with others online, and to consider how what they share may reflect on them.